taxprofiler/taxpasta/docs/commands/merge.md

 This output format is specific to Kraken2, and is unlikely to be comparable to other tools, as they will record this information in different formats.
 Furthermore, the indentation system to show taxonomic rank depth is not particularly 'machine-readable', making it difficult to load into spreadsheet tools or tabular formats preferred by languages such as R.

-As there is multiple bits of information just of just this sample (percentage, rank etc.), this format makes it very difficult to rapidly compare between different samples.
+As there is multiple bits of information of just this sample (percentage, rank etc.), this format makes it very difficult to rapidly compare between different samples.

 A more common format in metagenomics is to have a first column with the taxon name, and each subsequent column representing a different sample with each cell having a count of the number of sequence hits against each species (rows) from each sample (columns).

-For an example a more common format of the above would be:
+For example, a more common format of the above would be:

 | taxon  | sample1 | sample2 | sample3 |
 | ------ | ------- | ------- | ------- |